 So now this blog officially has 6 quiche recipes.
 Or maybe it’s 7?
-Who freaking knows anymore.
+Who knows anymore.
 Hopefully you love them as much as I do because, darlings, this one is goooooood!

-4 large eggs
+- 4 large eggs

-- 1/4-1/2 an onion [approx 1 cup chopped]
+- 1/4-1/2 onion (approx. 1 cup chopped)

-2/3 cup half and half or light/heavy cream
+- ⅔ cup half and half or light/heavy cream

-1/3 cup crumbled feta cheese
+- ⅓ cup crumbled feta cheese

-salt and pepper, to taste
+- salt and pepper to taste

 uber easy crust: